shuangquanhuang/agorademo/README.md

-# Getting Started with Create React App
+# Getting Started with Agora Demo App

+You can access demo at [AgoraDemo](https://www.tuanzimama.com/).

+If broswer blocks it because of untrusted certificate, type "thisisunsafe" to continue.

 ## Quick start